supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 ## Lab objectives
  In this lab, you will perform the following:
-- Create a Scheduled Query
+- Task 1: Create a Scheduled Query
-- Test the new rule
+- Task 2: Test the new rule
+- Task 3: Create a Scheduled Query.
+- Task 4: Test our new rule.

 ## Estimated timing: 40 minutes